 Once you’re ready to invest your retirement savings and put that money to work in mutual funds, you’ll want to consider these critical factors:

-And don’t forget taxes.
+- Don’t forget taxes, either.
 A taxable account, like a standard brokerage account, is better suited to take advantage of certain tax-advantaged investments, such as municipal bonds.
 For tax-advantaged accounts, such as IRAs, some of the best investments include bond funds and actively managed stock funds.
 (I’ll explain why when we get to those funds.)

 Related: 9 Best Schwab Funds You Can Buy: Low Fees, Low Minimums